Abhijith1202/aad-project/Chapter_3.md

 Chroma only:
 ![catchr](images/imagecomp/catchr.png)

 Notice that neither the cat nor the chair hold much colour: the blue hat and the green eyes seems to be the only ones standing out in the chroma only picture.
-Now, consider and extremely zoomed in, 8x2 block of chroma from the left eye of the cat in the chroma only picture:
+Now, consider and extremely zoomed in, 8x2 block of chroma from the left eye of the cat in the chroma only picture:<br>
 ![cateyeun](images/imagecomp/cateyeun.png)
 <br>Observe that there is _very little_ contrast between closely spaced pixels.
-Instead of taking all these 16 pixels as is, lets average each 2x2 blocks, and get 4 values in total (16/4)
+Instead of taking all these 16 pixels as is, lets average each 2x2 blocks, and get 4 values in total (16/4)<br>
 ![cateyecomp](images/imagecomp/cateyecomp.png)
 <br>We can see that this doesnt look _much_ different from the original one, but  in this case we need to store information for only 4 values, instead of 16 in the uncompressed (first) one.
 Thus, we have reduced the amount of information to be stored to a quarter of the original required space.
 If we consider the blue hat in the chroma picture, we can see that there are much much bigger runs of almost-same coloured pixels, and thud we can reduce the amount of information we need to store even further.
 Thus, we have arrived at a simple compression algorithm, based on observation alone!